air/configtest/Salt article.md

 ## How to use your new managed system

 **Whenever you need a new droplet in future, create it from your Salt Minion image**.
-As a new droplet starts up, it will automatically register with your config management network (just remember to Accept it).
+As a new droplet starts up, it will automatically register with your config management network - just remember to Accept it with e.g. `sudo salt-key -A -y`.

 You're free to update the custom image and make a new snapshot whenever you feel like it - just remember to clean the cached identity beforehand.